rfdrake/dhcp_lease_querier/README.md

 I made a daemon for this with Pat Winn's php code.
 I'm not sure if I made any modifications to his files so I'm leaving them in the php directory as well.

-The deamon listens on 9595 and sends the request to the DHCP server.
+The daemon listens on 9595 and sends the request to the DHCP server.
 It sends the response back as a json element.

-Making a daemon was needed because if you want to access a low port in UNIX you need to be root (or privilaged at least).
+Making a daemon was needed because if you want to access a low port in UNIX you need to be root (or privileged at least).
 That's not available with php running under apache.
 Even if it was, I wouldn't want to permit all PHP applications to access udp port 67.